shyamal-anadkat/mood-n-movies/scripts/non-dl/README.md

 ├── Love                    <- Drama

 ```
+## Genre Mapping
-* `Genre mapping`: We have compared the genres classified based on movies to genres classified in the input data by IMDB
+* We have compared the genres classified based on movies to genres classified in the input data by IMDB

 ## LDA Topic Modeling
 * We take input from the user  to describe the movie they want to watch after selecting the mood.